XenMobile Mail Manager 10.x

 - There are two ancillary rules: the regular expression ActiveSync device type rule

 SAM.*and the regular expression ActiveSync device type rule

 - Both of the ancillary rules are bordered with dashes to indicate that they are ancillary.

-- Both of the ancillary rules are overlayed with yellow to indicate that they are supplementally being applied to the rule field of ActiveSync device type.
+- Both of the ancillary rules are overlaid with yellow to indicate that they are also applied to the rule field of ActiveSync device type.